Which Of The Following Is Not A Conductor Of Electricity

 Insulators: Resisting the Flow of Electricity

 Insulators, conversely, resist the flow of electricity.
-Their electrons are tightly bound to their atoms, making it difficult for them to move freely.
+In real terms, their electrons are tightly bound to their atoms, making it difficult for them to move freely.
 This property is essential for safety and controlling electrical current in many applications.
-Common insulators include:

 • Rubber: Rubber is a common insulator used in electrical cables and protective coatings.
 Its molecular structure restricts electron mobility.